 2.1 As a large organisation, City has a formal system for reviewing and monitoring the range of potential risks that could impact on our ability to deliver your degree programme.
 Our Risk Register is the formal document that records all risks, the likelihood of them occurring and the actions we take to minimise the risk.
 The Risk Register is reviewed regularly by City’s Executive Committee as well as by the governing body, called Council, and Council’s Audit and Risk Committee.
 The Students’ Union President is a member of Council and is also in attendance at meetings of City’s Executive Committee.

-3.1 Our Risk Register shows that our assessment of not being able to continue delivery of our degree programmes is very low.
+3.1 We presently have no plans to close our campus in 2020/21.
+Our priority is to keep you safe when accessing our campus and facilities.
+Students who access our campus, will do so in line with health and safety requirements.
+Where a major event outside of our control means that we need to temporarily have to close our campus, we will make alternative arrangements to minimise disruption.
+Our Risk Register shows that our assessment of not being able to continue delivery of our degree programmes is very low.
 In making this assessment, the factors we have considered that are within our control are:

 3.2 Financial performance leading to City’s closure